millusdk/millusdk.github.io/_posts/2924-09-22-setting-up-gitlab.markdown

 {% endhighlight %}

 ## Enabling HTTPS
-By default Gitlab uses a self-signed certificate, unless the server is globally routeable on the domain name you have configured, which mine isn't.
+By default Gitlab uses a self-signed certificate, unless the server is globally accessible, tied to the domain name you have configured.
+My system is not globally accessible, as it is only available on my internal network.
 This can cause issues if you want to use Gitlab CI/CD, as you will need to install this certificate no all runners, or they won't be able to connect.
+Additionally this certificate has a short lifespan, meaning that you will need to update the certificate on the runners regularly.

-Because I don't want to install the self-signed certificate on any CI/CD runners I set up, and because it has a short lifetime, I will install Certbot and use that along with LetsEncrypt and Cloudflare to generate a certificate that is trusted.
+Because I don't want to install the self-signed certificate on any CI/CD runners I set up, and because of its short validity period, I will install Certbot and use that along with LetsEncrypt and Cloudflare to generate a certificate that is trusted.

 ### Install and configure Certbot and Cloudflare  integrations
 First we install Certbot.